 THE MOST INTERESTING HOSTEL EXPERIENCE

-On my search for inexpensive, yet interesting accommodations in Antwerp, I found this cool hostel that was advertising Japanese-style ‘capsule pods’ to sleep in.
+On my search for inexpensive, yet interesting accommodations in Antwerp, I found a cool hostel called The Ash that was advertising Japanese-style ‘capsule pods’ to sleep in.

 Have you ever heard of them?
-I hadn’t!
+I hadn’t and was intrigued by the whole idea.

 Apparently, they not only provide privacy, but also keep the noise and light out in a 15+ person dorm room for a ridiculously low price.